R-Type Delta

-is a shoot 'em up video game developed by Irem and released for the PlayStation console in 1998.
+is a shoot 'em up video game developed and published by Irem for the PlayStation.
 It is the fourth game in the R-Type series and the first to feature 3D graphics.
 The game received generally positive reviews from critics.

 Gameplay

 R-Type Delta is a shoot 'em up set in 2164.
 The game offers different fighters, with different Force and Wave Cannon combinations for the player to choose from.
 It also introduces the Dose System, which allows Forces to absorb energy through collisions with projectiles or enemies.
 Every Force has a Dose Gauge, and when the Dosage becomes 100%, the player can use the fighter's Delta Attack, a superweapon attack whose form depends on the fighter being used.